 On Windows and Linux machines, the Smart Tools Agent acquires proxy settings from environment variables configured on the machine hosting the agent.
 The Smart Tools Agent uses the following environment variables to recognize the proxy server using basic authentication (username and password).
 These variables are not case sensitive.

 - HTTPS_PROXY=<proxyserver_ip_address>:<port> - For <port>, enter the port your proxy is configured to use for communication to the Internet.
 Examples: 184.108.40.206:443; 220.127.116.11:80

 - HTTPS_PROXY_USERNAME=<myusername> - If your proxy is configured to require connection credentials, configure this variable.
 If your proxy is configured for anonymous access, configuring this variable is not necessary.

 - HTTPS_PROXY_PASSWORD=<mypassword> - If your proxy is configured to require connection credentials, configure this variable.
 If your proxy is configured for anonymous access, configuring this variable is not necessary.

-If your proxy server does not have authentication, it will pass traffic over HTTPS through your proxy to the public Internet.
-If your proxy has basic authentication, then source these environment variables for basic authentication for the agent.
+If your proxy server does not have authentication, the Smart Tools Agent will pass traffic over HTTPS through your proxy to the public Internet.
 If you are using authentication other than basic (e.g., NTLM), the agent traffic will fail authentication.